Maß: Other

 Mugs are frequently decorated with a print of the logo of the brewery.

 Some beer gardens and restaurants rent space out to patrons to store their mugs, which often have personalized engravings on their lids.
 For a small monthly fee, the establishment will also wash one's mug.

-According to physicist Erich Schuller of the Institute for Forensic Medicine at the Ludwig Maximilian University of Munich, a Maßkrug is an "effective percussion tool" in which each strike is potentially life-threatening.
+According to physicist Erich Schuller of the Institute for Forensic Medicine at the Ludwig-Maximilians-Universität München (LMU Munich), a Maßkrug is an "effective percussion tool" in which each strike is potentially life-threatening.
 An empty Maß weighs 1.3 kg and can produce a force of 8500 N in a violent blow, far surpassing the 4000 N required to break a human's skullcap.
 Some cases have occurred, though, in which the Maßkrug yielded.
 Presumably, these mugs had reduced strength due to wear.